rriemann/blog/_posts/2015-04-09-meu-strasbourg-2015-documents.md

 ---

+TODO flickr_tag 6201381800
-<%= flickr_tag 6201381800, size: 'b', title: 'best-practice (paper-free) reading of EU regulations' %>
+*Best-practice (paper-free) reading of EU regulations.*

 ### Dear participants of the Model European Union simulation 2015,

 We have been asked to read quite a lot of papers.
 Instead of printing them out as you find them on the server.
 I generated some derivates that you hopefully find usefull.

 <!--more-->